our-little-secret/excessive_exuberance_detector/README.md

 ## Running Application & Tests
 __Prerequisites__
-To run the app all you need installed is: `Erlang/OTP 23` But to run tests you'll also need `Elixir 1.11.3`
+To run the app and tests you'll need: `Erlang/OTP 23` & `Elixir 1.11.3`

 ### Running App
-From within the project folder just type: `./excessive_exuberance_detector` and within a short time you should see output in the console
+From within the project folder just type: `./excessive_exuberance_detector` and within a short time you should see output in the console.
+This is an executable.

 ### Running Tests
-Again assuming that you have Erlang 23 & Elixir 1.11.3 installed you should just be able to, again from within the project folder, type: `mix test`
+Again assuming that you have `Erlang/OTP 23` & `Elixir 1.11.3` installed you should just be able to, again from within the project folder, type: `mix test` (any other missing dependencies you should just be prompted to hit `Y` to install)

 ## Criteria for determining "overly positive" reviews
 ### Summary